Chapter 17.80

 17.80.010 Stop work order.

-Whenever a continuing violation of this code will materially impair the public works director’s ability to secure compliance with this code, or when the continuing violation threatens the health or safety of the public, the public works director shall issue a stop work order specifying the violation and prohibiting any work or other activity at the site.
+Whenever a continuing violation materially impairs the code enforcement officer’s ability to secure compliance with this code, or when the continuing violation threatens the health or safety of the public, the code enforcement officer may issue a stop work order specifying the violation and prohibiting any work or other activity at the site.
 A failure to comply with a stop work order shall constitute a violation of this chapter.
 (Ord.
+1009 § 1, 2024; Ord.
 805 § 1, 1999; Ord.
 709 § 3, 1995)

 17.80.012 Emergency order.

-Whenever any use or activity in violation of CHMC Title 17 threatens the health and safety of the occupants of the premises or any member of the public, the public works director may issue an emergency order directing that the use or activity be discontinued and the condition causing the threat to the public health and safety be corrected.
+Whenever any use or activity in violation of this title threatens the health or safety of the occupants of the premises and/or any member of the public, the code enforcement officer may issue an emergency order directing that the use or activity be discontinued and the condition causing the threat to the public health or safety be corrected.
 The emergency order shall specify the time for compliance and shall be posted in a conspicuous place on the property, if posting is physically possible.
 A failure to comply with an emergency order shall constitute a violation of this chapter.

-Any condition described in the emergency order which is not corrected within the time specified is hereby declared to be a public nuisance and the public works director is authorized to abate such nuisance summarily by such means as may be available.
-The cost of such abatement shall be recovered from the owner or person responsible or both in the manner provided by law.
+Any condition described in the emergency order which is not corrected within the time specified is hereby declared to be a public nuisance and the code enforcement officer is authorized to abate that nuisance summarily by any means that may be available.
+The cost of abatement shall be recovered from the owner or person responsible or both in the manner provided by law.
 (Ord.
+1009 § 1, 2024; Ord.
 805 § 1, 1999; Ord.
 709 § 3, 1995)

-B. At or after the appeal hearing, the mayor may:
+C. At or after the appeal hearing, the hearing examiner may:

 1. Sustain the notice of violation;